stack-lane/BootcampX/Assignments/Assignment 011.md

-# Assignment #010 (Portfolio | React Router)
+# Assignment #011 (Portfolio | Next.js)

-> This assignment is due by 5:00 PM, 11 April 2025.
+> This assignment is due by 6:30 PM, 18 April 2025.
 >
-> Once you've completed the assignment, submit it over [here](https://forms.gle/jYXvLYscj95B9exE6).
+> Once you've completed the assignment, submit it over [here](https://forms.gle/5JS6rvc8w8fkwtzf9).

 ## Specifications

-Create your portfolio website using React.js + ReactRouter.
+Create your portfolio website using Next.js.

 Your portfolio website should compulsorily include the following sections --